Tejswy-Ghanta/AI-Assignment-3/README.md

 In this version, there's a complex Bayes net to honor all the dependencies which include - prior/initial probabilities, emission probabilities, transition probabilities, grandChild transition probabilityies, grandParent emission probabilities.

+In Gibbs sampling, we feed the number of iterations to perform.
+Based on the Bayes net and respective probablities, samples are generated starting from a random sample.
+Number of samples generated is based on the length of sentence and the number of iterations.
+In each iteration, we sample a word in the sentence letting other words being constant.

 ## Part 2 - Ice Tracking